MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 * [Premium] Can not print client page
 * Can not modify basic properties of kanban columns
 * Several cases of bug dependencies do not work as expected
-* Can not upload/rename the file include the special unicode characters
+* Can not upload/rename the file include the special Unicode characters

 Version 5.2.11
 -----------------------------